Article written by

 How to Tell Cannabis Is Ready for Harvesting

-It’s inaccurate to assume that a cannabis plant is ready to harvest just because it’s in its flowering period and has started to produce buds.
-The better way is to look at the color and development of trichomes.
+It’s inaccurate to assume that a cannabis plant is ready to harvest because it’s in its flowering period and has started producing buds.
+Instead, look at the color and development of its trichomes.

-- Clear trichomes –- The hairs are translucent and the plant is still producing resin in its glands.
+- Clear trichomes: The hairs are translucent, and the plant still produces resin in its glands.
 This is not the ideal time to harvest, and the plant’s cannabinoids and terpenes are not at peak concentration.

-- Milky/cloudy trichomes –- This indicates that cannabinoid production is at its peak.
-A cannabis plant is usually ready to harvest when half of its trichomes are cloudy.
+- Milky/cloudy trichomes indicate that cannabinoid production is at its peak.
+A cannabis plant is usually ready to harvest when half of its trichomes resemble cloudy, white hairs.
 This can result in a more uplifting, energizing effect for some users.

-- Amber trichomes –- Amber trichomes tend to indicate that the THC/THCA in cannabis has started to deteriorate, meaning there may be more cannabinol (CBN) in the flower.
-CBN can have sedative effects, and many report feeling those effects with amber trichomes.
+- Amber trichomes: Amber trichomes tend to indicate that the THC/THCA in cannabis has started to deteriorate, meaning there may be more cannabinol (CBN) in the flower.
+CBN can have sedative effects; many report feeling those effects with amber trichomes.

-Many users like a mix of milky and amber trichomes, although the proportions of the split are down to personal preference.
-Some prefer all or mostly cloudy with few amber trichomes for a more cerebral effect.
-Others prefer closer to a 50:50 split between cloudy and amber trichomes for a balanced head and body effect.
+Many users like a mix of milky and amber trichomes, although the split proportions come down to personal preference.
+Some prefer all or mostly cloudy with few amber trichomes for more cerebral or psychoactive effects.
+Others prefer a 50:50 split between cloudy and amber trichomes for a balanced head and body effect.
 Others prefer 60% to 70% amber trichomes for a less stimulating, more sedative effect.

-If your plant is starting to brown after all the trichomes have developed the plant is probably dying.
+If your plant starts to brown after all the trichomes have developed, the plant is probably dying.
 These plants should be harvested as soon as possible!

 Different strains of cannabis can produce different bud shapes and densities.
-In general, cannabis buds are ready to harvest when they thicken and the white pistils start to darken.
+In general, cannabis buds are ready to harvest when they thicken and their white pistils start to darken.

 Tips and Tricks for Harvesting

-There are many different tips and tricks for harvesting, and these can depend very much on the growing environment and medium.
-Here are some tips and tricks that can help regardless of your growing environment:
+There are many different tips and tricks for harvesting, which can depend very much on the growing environment and medium.
+Here are some pro tips and tricks that can help regardless of your growing environment:

 - Do not feed the plant any nutrients in the last week of flowering.
 You will want to flush out all nutrients in the growing medium so it doesn’t end up tainting the buds.

-- Low stress training (LST) can help increase yields and the vigor of the plant.
-LST is the practice of gently bending stems and tying them in place to increase the amount of bud production.
+- Low-stress training (LST) can help increase the plant’s yields and vigor.
+LST is the practice of gently bending stems and tying them in place to increase bud production.
 Think of LST as “exercise” for your plant, where providing a little resistance can help it grow stronger.

 - Pruning the bottom leaves during flowering can help the plant focus its energy on bud production.

-- For those new to growing cannabis, pick a forgiving variety that is well suited to your environment.
+- For those new to cannabis cultivation, consider the environmental factors involved in the process.
+Pick a forgiving variety that is well-suited to your environment.
 For instance, if you can only grow in small, indoor spaces in a cold climate, growing an equatorial sativa should be avoided.

-In general, the spring and summer months constitute the vegetative period of growth, during which the cannabis plant establishes its roots and starts accumulating resources needed for flowering and reproduction.
-Flowering is triggered when the days start to get shorter, usually by the end of summer or beginning of fall.
+The spring and summer months generally constitute the vegetative period of growth, during which the cannabis plant establishes its roots and accumulates resources needed for flowering and reproduction.
+Flowering is triggered when the days get shorter, usually by the end of summer or the beginning of fall.

-Depending on location, 1 to 2 outdoor cannabis harvests are possible annually.
+Depending on location, 1 -2 outdoor cannabis harvests are possible annually.

 How Long Does It Take for Cannabis to Grow?